jpaulm/drawfbp/README.md

 "math.geom2d" jar file
 ---

 As of Release v2.15.10, DrawFBP requires this jar file.
-The first time you run this release, you will be prompted to locate this jar file.
-This can be obtained from Maven Central, by doing a search for artifact `math.geom2d`.
+Download it from Maven Central, by doing a search for artifact `math.geom2d`, and update your project Properties/Build Path entry to specify its location.

-From then on, DrawFBP will remember the location of this jar file in your `DrawFBPProperties.xml` file.

 XML Schema for `.drw` files
 ---